The importance of positive self-esteem for kids

 Kids with negative self-esteem can also have a harder time standing up for themselves.
 In other words, they have trouble developing strong self-advocacy skills.

-How to help your child build positive self-esteem
+How to help build positive self-esteem

 Kids can learn to improve how they see and value themselves.
 Being a supportive, realistic — but not overprotective — parent or caregiver is key.
 Asking teachers to be supportive but realistic is important, too.